Jcovino8/Blackjack-Bot/README.md

 # Blackjack-Bot
-Automated blackjack bot ro perform the Martingale strategy on draftkings online casino
+Automated blackjack bot to perform the Martingale strategy on draftkings online casino